Startup Codex Brings Blockchain to Art With Backing From Pantera

 With offices in San Francisco and London, Codex is backed by Bessemer Venture Partners and FJ Labs.
 It also has a consortium of industry stakeholders including LiveAuctioneers.com and AuctionMobility.com.
 Lurie and Chief Operating Officer Jess Houlgrave are drumming up fundraising from institutional and accredited investors to support the development of the protocol.

 ``We believe in Codex’s vision and its ability to radically transform how business is done in the fine arts and collectibles industry,'' Pantera’s Krug said. ``We have also seen first-hand the amount of new cryptowealthy investors looking to diversify and store value.
 Through Codex, cryptoinvestors will have the ability to leverage the art and collectibles asset class for this purpose.”

 Currently, auction houses lose significant revenue when bidders renege on items they win.
-In order to prevent that from happening, the auction houses usually require extensive financial disclosures just to participate in an event.
-As a result, some potential bidders balk at the required privacy disclosures and as many as 20 percent of new applicants are rejected, according to Codex, especially international buyers and holders of cryptocurrencies who don't have translated or verifiable financial records.
-Codex says Biddable will allow auction participants to deposit cryptocurrency into a smart escrow contract, which would deter reneging on bids, saving auction houses substantial lost revenue and making it easier for collectors to bid in auctions.
+To prevent that, the auction houses usually require extensive financial disclosures just to participate.
+Some potential bidders balk at the required disclosures and as many as 20 percent of new applicants are rejected, according to Codex, especially international buyers and holders of cryptocurrencies who don't have translated or verifiable financial records.
+Codex says Biddable will allow auction participants to deposit cryptocurrency into a smart escrow contract, which would deter reneging on bids, saving auction houses substantial lost revenue and making it easier for collectors to bid.

 ©2018 Bloomberg L.P.